jerrybennett/babel-and-webpack-in-context-of-react/README.md

 ## Overview

-In this lesson, we'll unpack what Babel and Webpack bring to the table when developing React applications.
+In this lesson, we'll unpack what **Babel** and **Webpack** bring to the table when developing React applications.

 ## Objectives

-1. Learn what Babel and Webpack are
+1. Learn what Babel is
+2. Take a stretch break
+3. Learn what Webpack is
-2. Understand the role of Babel and Webpack in our React applications
+4. Understand the role of Babel and Webpack in our React applications
+5. Frame Babel and Webpack's relative importance at this stage in learning React

 # Babel
 ![Tower of Babel](http://www.ancient-origins.net/sites/default/files/field/image/tower-of-babel-2.jpg)